Magnetic soliton molecules in binary condensates: Numerical results

 A relative-phase domain wall is equivalent to a pair of counterpropagating, oppositely polarized solitons.
 The soliton speed increases as $1/b$ decreases, while the energy decreases.
 In Fig.~\ref{Fig:BindE}, we exploit this by performing dynamical GPE simulations to determine the critical energy below which a soliton pair becomes unbound.

 Relative-phase domain walls of width $b_0$ [Eq.~(\ref{Eq:RPDW})] are first imprinted on otherwise uniform BECs.
 These are then subjected to a short imaginary-time evolution ($\Delta t=312i/\omega$) to relax the density near the soliton cores, which need not be uniform.
 The resulting states, which serve as our initial conditions for real-time evolution, differ slightly in width from $b_0$; we extract the actual $b$ by fitting their phase profiles [Eq.~(\ref{Eq:RPDW})].
 The fit errors are small, with error bars in Fig.~\ref{Fig:BindE} generally smaller than the symbols (see Appendix \ref{Sec:fitting}).
+The system energy $E_{\rm RPDW}$ is calculated for each state, with the reference energy of two maximally separated solitons subtracted to obtain